 - Short run of electrical wire

 Part of your basic scooter maintenance checklist above includes checking the tires for wear.
-Don't know what to check for?
-No problem!
-Watch the video below to learn how to inspect tires for signs of tread wear.
+If you don't know what to check for, watch the video below to learn how to inspect tires for signs of tread wear.